top of page

 The State of Waste

-This course provides an in-depth understanding of developing Master Plans and Climate Action Plans.
-Students will explore the influence of local policy on campus operations and apply their knowledge to real-world sustainability challenges within the Auraria Campus and Denver through a summation activity.
+Students will explore the influence of local policy on campus operations and apply their knowledge to real-world sustainability challenges within the Auraria Campus and Denver through a group exercise.
+Students will also have the opportunity to network, explore other sustainability opportunities, and determine their personal climate action through a reflection.

 bottom of page